top of page

 • Sensory processing (e.g., sensory impairments)

 Individuals with these differences may experience difficulties in areas such as speech, memory, behavior, and daily functioning.
 While some symptoms may evolve over time, certain conditions persist lifelong.
+Important to note that many wish to refrain from the term disorder and consider "difference" to be a more neurodiverse-friendly speaking terms.

 Diagnosis and